Anti-depressant causes depressing constipation

 You might find it helpful to use a nutrition log to keep track of your diet and exercise.
 After each meal or snack, try to write down exactly what you ate, along with any physical activity you do that day.
 You can use a nutrition log to count your fiber intake, and it may also help you identify "hidden" causes of constipation.
 For example, alcohol and caffeinated drinks like soda, coffee, and tea can contribute to constipation, and it's easy to lose count of how many beverages you drink during the day.

 If lifestyle changes don't do the trick, a health care professional can recommend other treatment options for your constipation.
 It sounds like you have talked to a few docs already, and it must be frustrating that they did not take your problem seriously.
 You may want to seek out a third or fourth opinion, and bring along your nutrition log as "evidence" of your eating and exercise habits.
-At Columbia, students can call x4-2284 or log on to Open Communicator to make an appointment with a clinician or a nutritionist at Medical Services.

 Hope you find a way to loosen up soon!